FontysIPost/FIPost/README.md

 ```
 Run all the following services, `EmployeeService: IIS Express`, `PakketService: IIS Express`, `LocatieService: IIS Express`, `authentication-service: IIS Express` and `api-gateway: IIS Express`

-In order to use the functionality in the application, you have to put your login info into your database table Person.
+In order to use the functionality in the application, you have to put your login info into your database table Person, `0 = Admin` and `1 = Employee` access.
 Then you can access the dashboard.

 ## 🤝 Credits & Collaboration